By Estela Viñarás, on 13 July 2020

 One of the most popular techniques to do this is through pre-launch giveaways and contests.
-Give your product away to an exclusive group of lucky participants, in exchange for them helping getting the word out.
-There are a variety of options: photography contests, awards for the most creative ideas, giveaways, etc.
+Give your product away to an exclusive group of lucky participants, in exchange for them helping to get the word out.
+There are a variety of options: Instagram contests, awards for the most creative ideas, giveaways, etc.

-Whatever option you choose, try to find systems that makes it as viral as possible, by, for example, making users have to share their participation on their social media.
+Whatever option you choose, try to come up with content or ideas that can help your product go viral.
+For example, make users share their participation on their social media, or come up with a good TikTok challenge.
 Be creative in your messages to make sure people don’t see it as spam and offer extra points for bringing in friends.

 Or in other words, get your SEO on point.
-Having a well positioned website on search engines gives you a “base” of traffic to communicate your new products towards, which makes things much easier than having to start from square one.
+Having a well positioned website on search engines gives you a steady “base” of traffic to show off your new product to, which is much easier than starting from square one.

 For your search engine optimization to work, you need to give users information that will truly be useful to them.
 Focus especially on optimizing three areas:

 Keywords.
-Don’t think about what you would call or how you would describe your product, but rather how a new user would search for it.
+Don’t think about what you would call your product or how you would describe it, but rather how a new user would search for it.

 Meta Descriptions.
-Users see meta descriptions as the summary of your website on search engines, so it would be short and attractive.
+Meta descriptions are the summary of your web page on search engines, so they need to be short and attractive.
 But beware!
 Google sometimes ignores this description and shows the first lines of text on your page, so make sure they are up to scratch too.

-The first paragraphs of text.
-The goal is to make sure the knows what your product is in the least amount of reading time possible.
+The first paragraph of text.
+The goal is to make sure readers know and understand what your product is in the least amount of reading time possible.

 Consistently creating content is one of the most reliable digital marketing strategies, especially in the medium to long run.